-Table 3.2 / Positive risks detail
+Figure 4.2 / Positive risks detail

 Risk Likelihood Impact on CESEE Labour shortages stimulate virtuous cycle of rising wages and investment Medium Many countries in CESEE are facing acute labour shortages, including jobs requiring few skills.
 It remains unclear how this will go in the long run.
 Foreign firms in the region, faced with less labour and higher wages, may decide to move production east.
 However, they have many big incentives to stay, including high sunk costs, a better business environment, proximity to Western Europe, and a higher quality of labour and infrastructure.
 More broadly, a lack of labour could stimulate higher investment in automation, leading to higher productivity in the services sector as well.
-High Higher investment in productivity-enhancing improvements would lift the region's growth potential, and could increase per capita real GDP growth quite significantly.
+High Higher investment in productivity- enhancing improvements would lift the region's growth potential, and could increase per capita real GDP growth quite significantly.
 This could also feasibly improve the pace of convergence.
-Improved EU- Russia relationship leads to removal of sanctions and increased trade and investment flows between the two Low This has become moderately more likely now because of US policy, which has resulted in closer EU ties with countries under pressure from the US, such as Iran and Turkey.
-However, Russia remains a special case, especially because EU sanctions on it are tied so closely to Minsk II (the terms of which are almost impossible to imagine Russia meeting).
+German consumption growth roars into life Low The German economy has barely grown for two years, and the outlook has darkened further in recent months.
+Germany's high level of dependence on external trade means it has been particularly badly affected by the US-China trade war.
+However, many domestic indicators are positive, including in the labour market and wage growth.
+There remains a (fairly small) chance that once the coronavirus passes, Germany will experience a virtuous cycle of rising consumption and investment.
+High This would be very positive from the perspective of CESEE.
+Germany is an important export market for almost every country in the region, as well as a key source of FDI, tourism and remittances for many.
+Improved EU- Russia relationship leads to removal of sanctions and increased trade and investment flows between the two Low EU sanctions on Russia are tied closely to Minsk II, the terms of which are almost impossible to imagine Russia meeting.
 Nevertheless, opinion surveys indicate significant positive sentiment towards Russia in many EU countries, including in Germany.
 Low An unwinding of Russia-EU sanctions would matter more for Russia than other countries, but it is unlikely that it would be a game changer for anyone.
 The reasons that the Russian economy is doing so badly are mostly either structural or because of the weaker oil price of the last few years, not the sanctions.
 There would be a small positive impact on Russian growth, with spillovers for other CIS countries.
 For the rest of CESEE, the impact would be minimal.
 Most have diverted trade away from Russia since the sanctions were introduced, and would not quickly go back.
 Many EU investors would remain wary, especially if tensions between Russia and the US remain high.
-German consumption growth roars into life Low The German economy has slowed significantly recently, leading to major downgrades to growth projections by many leading forecasters.
-Germany's high level of dependence on external trade means it has been particularly badly affected by the US-China trade war.
-However, many domestic indicators are positive, including in the labour market and wage growth.
-There remains a (fairly small) chance that Germans will shrug off negative external news, and that higher spending could trigger a virtuous cycle of rising consumption and investment.
-High This would be very positive from the perspective of CESEE.
-Germany is an important export market for almost every country in the region, as well as a key source of FDI, tourism and remittances for many.

-Table 3.3 / Negative risks detail
+Figure 4.3 / Negative risks detail